ved-sharma/BigQuery_Jupyter_notebook_setup/README.md

 [replace the path above with the location of where you saved the service accout key JSON file in step 1]

 Click OK.
 Close all remaining windows by clicking OK.
-If your JupyterLab session is already open , then restart Anaconda and JupyterLab
+If your JupyterLab session is already open , then restart Anaconda Navigator and JupyterLab

 Check if the environment variable was created successfully by running magic command %env in the Jupyter notebook

-**Note**: In your Jupyter notebook, if you see "DefaultCredentialsError: Could not automatically determine credentials.", it means that the GOOGLE_APPLICATION_CREDENTIALS environemnt variable was not created or set correctly.
+**Note:** In your Jupyter notebook, if you see "DefaultCredentialsError: Could not automatically determine credentials.", it means that the GOOGLE_APPLICATION_CREDENTIALS environemnt variable was not created or set correctly.

 ## STEP 3: Installing the BigQuery Python client library
 For detailed instructions, please check: